karayabin/universe-snapshot/universe/Ling/DocTools/doc/api/Ling/DocTools/Helper/ClassNameHelper/getClassNameInfo.md

 - includeReferences

     Array of long class names referenced by the "@implementation" or "@overrides" tags, if used at all.

+- useStatementFound

+    If the method returns false, but a use statement was matching, then this use statement (which is a class long name) will feed the $useStatementFound argument.

 Return values